ocean-xuli/DiMMPose/README.md

 ## 📧 Contact

-If you have any questions, please feel free to contact: `your-email@example.com`
+If you have any questions, please feel free to contact: `oceanxuli@whu.edu.cn`

 ---